ABrockss007/ABrockss007/README.md

  <hr style="height: 3px;"/>

 ### :man_technologist: About Me :
-I am currently Pursuing AI/ML for my undergrad from India 🇮🇳 .
+I am currently Pursuing a Dual Degree program in AI/ML for my undergrad along with Business Intelligence Analytics for my MBA from India 🇮🇳 .
-- 🧐 I’m currently in my Third Year of college and passionately exploring different domains other than AI/ML in tech.
+- 🧐 I’m currently in my Fifth Year of college and passionately exploring different domains other than AI in tech, Business Analytics and Product Management Frameworks.

-- :seedling: Currently I am working on Full stack Developement and side by side preparing DSA.
+- :seedling: Currently I am working on Product Development and side by side getting hands on AI Learning.

 - :zap: In my free time, I hover over LinkedIn try to gain more knowledge and at the same time try networking.